Our Doctors and Nurse Practitioners

 ELIZABETH A. MCKINNON, M.D.

 Dr. Elizabeth McKinnon was born and raised in Spring, Texas.
 She received her undergraduate degree from Vanderbilt University where she graduated Magna Cum Laude.
 After graduation, Dr. McKinnon moved back to Texas where she received her Doctorate of Medicine from the University of Texas Health Science Center at Houston.
 Following medical school, she completed her residency in general pediatrics at the Medical College of Georgia in Augusta.
 During her residency she was awarded with the first place research award for her extensive studies on eosinophilic esophagitis.
 She is a Board Certified Pediatrician by The American Board of Pediatrics and Fellow of the American Academy of Pediatrics.
 Though Dr. McKinnon loves all components of general pediatrics, she is particularly interested in infant care, asthma and gastrointestinal care.
 When not at work, she enjoys traveling both domestic and abroad as well as trying new restaurants.
-She and her husband live in Dunwoody with their 2 cats.
+She and her husband live in Dunwoody with their daughter.

 NICHOLE M. BARTHOLD, C.P.N.P.